 Article by Mark Trotta

-Longer, lower, wider, all-new sheet metal, wrap-around windshield, batwing rear fenders and cat's eye tail-lamps - full-size Chevys for 1959 were completely redesigned.
+Longer, lower, wider, all-new sheet metal, wrap-around windshield, batwing rear fenders and cat's eye tail-lamps - full-size Chevys for 1959 were a completely new design.
 While the truck line remained essentially unchanged from the prior year, all was not lost for folks looking for a stylish new truck.
 Enter the El Camino.

 In 1955, Chevy took a half-ton pickup and added smooth, fiberglass bed sides, two-tone paint, creature comforts such as power steering, power brakes, automatic transmission, and their new small-block V-8 engine.
 The result was the legendary Cameo Carrier.
 Although groundbreaking, Cameo sales were low.

-In response, Ford introduced the Ranchero in 1957.
-By essentially cutting the rear roof off a full-size station wagon. a pickup truck was made from a car body, The Ranchero was less expensive, rode better, and sold enough for Chevrolet to build a similar model.
+In response to the Chevy Cameo, Ford introduced the Ranchero in 1957.
+By essentially cutting the rear roof off a full-size station wagon, a pickup truck was made from a car body.
+The Ranchero was less expensive, rode better, and sold enough for Chevrolet to build a similar model of their own.

 The El Camino was based on the new-for-1959 Brookwood two-door station wagon.
 An X-frame chassis, introduced on the 1958 full-size Chevys, used coil suspension front and rear.
 Wheelbase was 119-inches, overall length 210-inches.
 The Camino's bed floor was a corrugated sheet metal insert, the first Chevy pickup built with a steel floor instead of wood.
 Cargo box capacity was about 33 cubic feet.